-- Enjoy the 10% discount to all cars!
+- Enjoy a 10% discount on all cars!

-The discount is only for the car itself, not to the insurance – as the guys from Snap Rentals explained to me, it is a different company and they can’t give you discounts on that.
-This is still significant saving though!
+The discount is only for the car itself, not the insurance – as the guys from Snap Rentals explained to me, itthe insurance company is a different company so they can’t give you discounts on that.
+This is still a significant savings though!

 Fast facts about Snap Rentals: